Friday, January 1, 2021

 Moving between rough and informed idioms

 As is the case with all the sub-categories of ratio-based composition outlined in this text, the rough and informed styles of strict style as a 'tuning' represent two ideal ends of a continuous spectrum.
 Many pieces move seamlessly back and forth between these ends.
 Nattviol, nattviol is, as we saw above, an example of a piece that sometimes sounds informed and sometimes sounds rough.
-Another piece in which I explicitly set out to explore the differences between the rough and informed styles is the clavichord suite I Sommarluft, where I based the form of the piece around this difference.
-In this piece, the different movements constitute an oscillation between the rough and informed styles, with some movements at different ends of this spectrum and other movements in between.
-When discussing the differences between these styles, this piece is illuminating to look at because, in the movements that exists between the ends of the spectrum, one can try to pinpoint the exact moments where the rough style turns into the informed
+Another piece in which I explicitly set out to explore the differences between the rough and informed styles is the clavichord suite I Sommarluft, where I built the piece's form around this difference.
+In this piece, the different movements taken together constitute an oscillation between the rough and informed styles, with some movements firmly at the ends of this spectrum and other movements ambiguously somewhere in between.
+When discussing the differences between these styles, this piece is illuminating to look at because in the movements that exist between the ends of the spectrum one can try to pinpoint exactly the points where the rough style leans into the informed.

 The tuning of I Sommarluft is presented in Figure 15.
 From this gamut of twelve chromatic pitches, each of the six movements focuses on a different traditional Western diatonic subset such as C minor, D major, and F major.
 Some of these scales, like A major ["1/1", "9/8", "5/4", "4/3", "3/2", "5/3","15/8"], are highly tunable.
 This A major set is actually the same gamut that was used in the informed piece Vårbris, porslinsvas, seen in Figure 6.
-Other scales of I Sommarluft end up sounding less like JI as they use fewer tunable intervals.
+Other scales of I Sommarluft use fewer tunable intervals and therefore end up sounding less like JI.
 An example of such a scale is the opening movement's C minor.
 This scale–["32/27","4/3", "45/32", "128/81", "16/9", "15/8", "135/128"]–is in effect a Pythagorean Aeolian scale based on "32/27" (C) but where the minor third, minor sixth, and minor seventh are all a schisma (32805/32768, 1.95 cents) too wide.
 When hearing this key in the opening of the suite, there is very little information reaching the audience that they are listening to music in Just Intonation.
 No intervals except for octaves, fifths, and fourths fuse in periodic entities.
 The tuning sounds more like a 'temperament' even though no pitches are tempered.

 Figure 15